trevormaggs/ImageMetadata/README.md

 * Accurate extraction of Exif metadata from TIFF, JPEG, PNG, and HEIF/HEIC files
 * Low-level parsing of file structures to locate and decode Exif segments or boxes
 * Support for standard Exif tags with extensibility for custom metadata
-* Java 8 compatible for easy integration in diverse environments
+* Core Java 8 implementation with no external dependencies
 * Lightweight and modular design for efficient use in applications

 Explore the full API documentation here: [Javadoc Documentation](https://trevormaggs.github.io/ImageMetadata/)